Borgward: Post mortem

 The German magazine Der Spiegel published a thoughtful piece in 1966, implying that with a little more support, and if the proprietor had been more willing to take advice from his own directors, the Borgward company could have easily overcome its financial problems of 1961.
-But Carl Borgward was financially naive and reluctant to accept advice: his preferred source of credit had always involved shunning the banks and simply taking extra time to pay his creditors, rejecting advice on the financing of his business from his own Finance Director.
-By Autumn 1960 he was holding on to unpaid creditor invoices worth more than 100 Million Marks for sheet metal and tyres alone.
+But Carl Borgward was financially naive and reluctant to accept advice: his preferred source of credit had always involved shunning the banks and simply taking extra time to pay his creditors, rejecting advice on the financing of his business from his own finance director.
+By autumn 1960 he was holding on to unpaid creditor invoices worth more than 100 Million Marks for sheet metal and tyres alone.
 Given that all the company's creditors were eventually paid in full, the liquidation decision appeared nevertheless to have been taken prematurely.

+Borgward's factory in Bremen was acquired by the Kassel-based heavy vehicle manufacturer Henschel, that in 1969 merged with Hanover-based Hanomag.
+In 1972, the truck division of Hanomag-Henschel was acquired by Mercedes-Benz, that first began producing its T1 vans there, until in 1978 also started producing the station wagon of the W123 model range.

 Production in Argentina

 Borgward Argentina was founded in 1954 as a joint venture of Carl F. Borgward HMBH and IAME (Aeronautics and Mechanical Industries) intended to equip the Rastrojero, a small pickup truck.
 The engine was manufactured at the plant that Borgward had in the town of Isidro Casanova, Buenos Aires province, at a production rate of 20 units per day with almost 800 employees.
 The production of Borgward Isabella was carried out in Cordoba city, by using Argentine engines, local components (glass, batteries, tires) and other pieces from Germany.
 This model production started in 1960 at the booming of Argentina automotive industry development, with a production plan of 500 units for that year.

 When the German parent company closed its doors in 1961, the operation happened to have local control, and continued for a short time to complete the total manufacture of 1,050 cars during its short life in Argentine territory.